CattoFace/barrcodes/content/posts/aoc2024/day4.md

 The only issues I had was bounds checking mistakes, I first tried fixing them with checked `input.get()`, but the index could underflow anyway, so I didn't use it.

-This solution solves part 1 and its time for part 2.
+This solution solves part 1 and now it's time for part 2.

 ## Part 2
 Of course, the instructions given in part 1 were wrong, this is not an `XMAS` search, it's an `X-MAS` search, meaning I need to find X patterns of the word `MAS`, for example: